kylos1/CrossCompileQtForRpi/README.md

 - Localization https://youtu.be/JtTtzYZ_Nk0

 # Prepare RPI
 Install the lastest 64bit Raspberry Pi OS with desktop and update the system.
+Before making an upgrade we will put on hold the installation of libqt6* libraries, these libraries.

+Note : (During the upgrade you will be asked (Y/N) whether new packages will be installed.
+If a new package Qt6 is proposed, abort the installation and add it to the sudo apt-mark hold as listed below)
 ```
 sudo apt update
+sudo apt-mark hold libqt6core6 libqt6dbus6 libqt6gui6 libqt6network6 libqt6opengl6 libqt6openglwidgets6 libqt6widgets6 qt6-gtk-platformtheme qt6-qpa-plugins qt6-translations-l10n
 sudo apt upgrade
 sudo reboot
 ```